ivangfr/react-graphql-databases/README.md

 127.0.0.1 author-book-api book-review-api
 ```

-### Start environment
+### Start Environment and Backend Applications

-- First, you need to start the environment and backend applications.
-For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running Applications as Docker containers](https://github.com/ivangfr/springboot-graphql-databases#running-appplications-as-docker-containers)
+First, you need to start the environment and backend applications.
+For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running Applications as Docker containers](https://github.com/ivangfr/springboot-graphql-databases#run-applications-as-docker-containers)

+### Start Applications

-- In a terminal, make sure you are inside `react-graphql-databases` root folder.
-Then, run following script
+- In a terminal, make sure you are inside `react-graphql-databases` root folder

+- Run following script
   ```
   ./start-apps.sh
   ```